wxt-dev/wxt/docs/guide/key-concepts/auto-imports.md

 ## ESLint

-By default, ESLint thinks auto-imported variables are not defined.
-You have to add them to the `globals` config so it knows these variables exist at runtime.

-WXT generates a config file containing the globals you can extend!
-By default, WXT will attempt to detect if ESLint is installed in your project and generate the config file if so.
-If the config file isn't being generated automatically, you can manually tell WXT to generate it:
+ESLint doesn't know about the auto-imported variables unless they are explicitly defined in the `globals` config.
+By default, WXT will generate the config if it detects ESLint is installed in your project.
+If the config isn't generated automatically, you can manually tell WXT to generate it.

 ```ts
 // wxt.config.ts